From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Experiments

 \subsection{Experiments Setup}

-\textbf{Models.} We conducted tests on 25 widely-used open-source models and proprietary models to evaluate their performance on our benchmark.
+\textbf{Models.} We conducted tests on 29 widely-used open-source models and proprietary models to evaluate their performance on our benchmark.
 For the open-source models, we selected 12 representative vision-language models, with total parameters ranging from 7B to 72B, including: Qwen2-VL (7B, 72B), Qwen2.5-VL (7B, 72B), Deepseek-VL (7B), Kimi-VL (7B), MiMo-VL-SFT (7B), MiMo-VL-RL (7B), InternVL-2.5 (8B, 38B), InternVL-3 (8B, 38B), InternVL-3.5 (8B, 38B), GLM-4V (9B), LLAVA-onevision-si (7B), LLAVA-onevision-ov (7B), Molmo (7B),Qwen3-VL.
-For proprietary models, we selected the five most popular multimodal large models, including: Gemini-2.5-pro, Claude-sonnet-4, GPT-5, Seed-1.5-VL, and Seed-1.6-VL.
+For proprietary models, we selected the five most popular multimodal large models, including: Gemini-3-pro, Claude-sonnet-4, GPT-5.2, Seed-1.5-VL, and Seed-1.6-VL.

 \textbf{Configuration.} All experiments were conducted on NVIDIA V100 GPUs.
-Qwen2-VL-7B and Qwen2.5-VL-7B models were executed on a single GPU.
-MiMo-VL-SFT, MiMo-VL-RL, and LLaVA-OneVision (LLaVA-OV) required two GPUs, with inference parallelized across devices due to memory constraints.
-Similarly, the InternVL series (2.5-VL-8B, 3-VL-8B, 3.5-VL-8B), Kimi-VL, DeepSeek-VL, and GLM-4V models were evaluated using two GPUs with model parallelism.
-We set the maximum output length to 8,192 tokens for Level 1 and 2, and 32,768 tokens for Level 3.
-Empirically, non-thinking models required only 4,096 tokens, with negligible truncation except for the largest InternVL-3.5-38B model.
-The decoding temperature was fixed at 0.1 across all models.
-To preserve visual fidelity, we fed images at their native resolution and used the maximum input pixel setting supported by each model to ensure complete processing of chart details.
+Models in the 7B–9B range were evaluated using two GPUs with model parallelism; detailed per-level configurations are provided in Tab.~\ref{tab:run_configurations}.
+Empirically, non-thinking models required only 4,096 tokens for inference, with negligible truncation except for InternVL-3.5-38B and the Qwen3-VL series.
+To preserve visual fidelity, images were fed at their native resolution, and the maximum input pixel setting supported by each model was used to ensure complete processing of chart details.